Prepodobnuy/soyjack.nvim/README.md

 }
 ```

-See [here](https://github.com/mcauley-penney/techbase.nvim/tree/main/lua/techbase/plugins) for a list of plugins that Techbase supports.

 > [!IMPORTANT]
 > To load the color scheme by default and use non-default options, you should load the options, then the scheme.
 This is how the template above is set up.

+### Plugin Support

+All plugins that techbase supports are enabled by default.
+You do not need to specify the ones you want to enable, only those you wish to disable.
+See [here](https://github.com/mcauley-penney/techbase.nvim/tree/main/lua/techbase/plugins) for a list of plugins that Techbase supports.

 Some plugins need extra configuration to work.
 These include: